ovanschie/mageFaker/README.md

 #How to use

-- Copy module files to your project root
+1. Copy module files to your project root
-- Login to your Magento admin
+2. Login to your Magento admin
-- Go to system -> Faker data
+3. Go to system -> MageFaker
-- Choose your options and press start
+4. Choose your options and press start
-- Run indexer
+5. Run indexer

 #Enable configurable (color) swatch